 Bernie Anger, general manager for control and communication systems at GE Intelligent Platforms, is on the cusp of a major industry change.
 Coming soon to factories and plants near you?
-Automation systems that operate on cloud platforms
+Automation systems that operate on cloud platforms.
+It's a seismic shift, from a world of closed, relatively static systems to a collaborative development platform on which companies can dynamically aggregate information.
+The goal is to increase productivity and efficiency dramatically by sharing such information as reusable algorithms, established troubleshooting methods and simulations for real-world scenarios.

 Anger (pronounced like the emotion) recently spoke to SearchCIO.com about why GE is forging this path to the cloud and what it means for the future of the automation industry.
 In this first part of a two-part interview, he discusses why the time is right for this change, what it means for CIOs and IT organizations in industrial manufacturing, and who the early adopters are.
 In the second part, Anger addresses security and privacy concerns CIOs and IT leaders might have about opening up automation to the connected, collaborative, Internet-enabled world.